 Otherwise, let's get cracking with the best monopods you can buy in 2021!

 The best monopod in 2021

 In a line-up of monopods you'll spot the Vanguard VEO 2S AM-264TR a mile off: it's the one with three feet on the bottom!
-This tripartite stabiliser is a Vanguard staple and while it makes the monopod a little more bulky and gives it a bigger (literal) footprint, it also majorly improves stability and opens up the user's options, especially when shooting in low light or shooting video.
+This tripartite stabiliser is a Vanguard staple and while it makes the monopod a little more bulky and gives it a bigger (literal) footprint, it also majorly improves stability and opens up the user's options, especially when shooting in low light or recording video.
 As we've come to expect from Vanguard products, the VEO 2S AM-264TR is brilliantly engineered, with smooth twist locks and an ergonomic design.
 As well as the standard mounts, it also offers a universal smartphone connector, so those looking to improve their smartphone shooting skills have some real options here.
 All the tech makes it a little bulkier and heavier than other monopods, but the functionality you get really is something.

 With a maximum payload capacity of 3kg, the Manfrotto Compact Photo Monopod Advanced isn’t going to be holding anything heavier than an entry-level mirrorless or DSLR setup, with a lens no longer than 200mm or so.
 However, if your setup meets these restrictions, you’ll find this to be an ideal monopod for all sorts of applications.
 It packs down really well and is amazingly light, meaning it’s perfect for travel.
 It’s also pleasingly quick to deploy, with a quick wheel just under the tripod screw that allows you to rapidly attach your camera with one hand – which works perfectly for a monopod designed to exclusively take setups light enough to be used one-handed.